marshmallow-code/marshmallow/docs/quickstart.rst

 Check out the :ref:`API Reference <api>` for a full listing of available fields.

 Need to add custom post-processing or error handling behavior?
-See the :ref:`Extending Serializers <extending>` page.
+See the :ref:`Extending Schemas <extending>` page.

 For example applications using marshmallow, check out the :ref:`Examples <examples>` page.